-Every student who is currently enrolled in one or more credit classes on the main campus and has paid the student activity fee at Lane Community College is a member of the Lane Student Government Association (SGA).
+Every student who is currently enrolled in one or more credit classes on the main campus and has paid the student activity fee at Lane Community College is a member of the Associated Students of Lane Community College (ASLCC).
 The Lane Community College Student Government Association (Lane SGA) is an organization of elected and appointed students who represent the student body.

 Lane SGA Governing Documents

 The Lane Student Government Association (SGA) is governed by several documents.
 The Lane SGA Constitution outlines the basic form of student government and may only be changed or updated by a vote of the student body.
 The Lane SGA By-Laws provide more specific information, such as job descriptions for student representatives, election rules, and other guidelines for Senate business and policies, and can be changed by a vote of the Senate at any SGA public Senate meeting.
 In addition to the Constitution and By-Laws, the SGA is also required to comply with all Lane Community College policies and procedures.